 A Junior ISA (Individual Savings Account) is a tax free method of saving for a child.
 The tax allowance for a child in the tax year 2016/17 is £4,080.
 Any Monies earned from this type of investment, up to this amount, is therefore free from income tax or capital gains tax.
 It is important to note that access to the funds in a Junior ISA cannot be accessed until the child reaches the age of 18.

-Junior ISA accounts allow parents to contribute up to £4,080 every year (as of the 2016/17 tax year) into the account and is designed specifically to incentivise tax-free saving for the child’s future.
+Junior ISA accounts allow parents to contribute up to £4,080 every year (as of the 2016/17 tax year) into the account and are designed specifically to incentivise tax-free saving for a child’s future.
 This may be in the form of either a cash ISA or a 'stocks and shares' ISA (or a combination of the two) and offers your child the opportunity to have an account which is sheltered from all income and capital gains taxes.
-In this way, it works similarly to adult ISA savings accounts.
+In this way, it works in a similar way to adult ISA savings accounts.

-The account will become a regular adult ISA account when the account holder turns 18 (the funds in the account will remain tax-free, as is the norm with all adult ISA accounts), at which time the account holder withdraw balance as they see fit.
+The account will become a regular adult ISA account when the account holder turns 18 (the funds in the account will remain tax-free, as is the norm with all adult ISA accounts), at which time the accountholder can withdraw money as they see fit.

 However, the account being tax-free doesn't mean that you should open the first account you see.
 Interest rates and benefits will still differ from provider to provider, so it is vital that you compare Junior ISAs to find the best deal.

 If you have already set up a Child Trust Fund for your child, you cannot open a Junior ISA in their name.
-You cannot transfer existing savings from a Child Trust Fund into a Junior ISA either.
-You may only have one type of each Junior ISA for your child.
-You may have two accounts in that you have opened: one for cash and one for stocks and shares.
+Also, you cannot transfer existing savings from a Child Trust Fund into a Junior ISA.
+However, you may have two ISA accounts, one for cash and one for stocks and shares.
 However, the total maximum amount split across the two account cannot exceed the maximum amount of £4,080 (in the 2016/17 tax year).

 For instance, if you were to open two accounts, one for cash and one for stocks and shares, and you were to deposit £3,000 into the cash ISA, you would only be allowed to deposit £1,080 into the stocks and shares account in that tax year.

 A Junior ISA account can only be opened by the parent or legal guardian of a child, although money can be deposited into the account on behalf of your child from anyone.
-Grandparents, aunts & uncles may all contribute to the account, however, only the legal guardian of the account holder may open it on their behalf.
+Grandparents, aunts & uncles may all contribute to the account.

 While adult ISAs allow you to hold more than one of each type of ISA account, giving you the freedom to contribute to each new account every tax year, this cannot be done with Junior ISAs.
 However, you are free to change your ISA account provider every tax year to ensure you're receiving the best rates on your savings.